GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/reinforcement-learning/single-host-tpu-grpo/README.md

   You can press `CTRL`+`c` to terminate the watch.

-## Viewing Metrics (MLflow & TensorBoard)
+## Viewing Metrics

 MaxText logs step metrics directly to TensorBoard format during execution.
-The `train.py` script automatically packages these logs and attaches them to **MLflow** as artifacts upon run completion.
+The `train.sh` script automatically packages these logs and attaches them to **MLflow** as artifacts upon run completion.

 ### Accessing the MLflow UI